MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/config-key-entities.md

 Before you use data entities to import or export data, we recommended that you first determine the impact of configuration keys on the data entities that you are planning to use.

-To learn more about configuration keys in Finance and Operations, see the [License codes and configuration keys report](../sysadmin/license-codes-configuration-keys-report.md).
+To learn more about configuration keys, see the [License codes and configuration keys report](../sysadmin/license-codes-configuration-keys-report.md).

 ### Configuration key assignments
 Configuration keys can be assigned to one or all of the following artifacts.